aws-samples/bank-transfer-blockchain-reinvent2019-workshop/README.md

 ![Quicksight Dashboard](./images/quicksight.png)

 ### Set up Quicksight
-* Click Manage Data
+1. Click Manage Data
-* Click New Dataset
+2. Click New Dataset
-* Select Athena
+3. Select Athena
-* Name the data source, e.g. "banktransfers"
+4. Name the data source, e.g. "banktransfers"
-* Select the Athena database and table you created earlier
+5. Select the Athena database and table you created earlier
-* Select import the data into SPICE
+6. Select import the data into SPICE
-* Click Edit/Preview Data
+7. Click Edit/Preview Data
-* On the amount column click "string", change this to Decimal.
+8. On the amount column click "string", change this to Decimal.
-* Click Save and Visualize
+9. Click Save and Visualize

+If you run into any permissions errors accessing Athena.
+Perform the following steps:

+1. Click your profile name (top right).
+Choose Manage QuickSight, and then choose Security & permissions.
+2. Choose Add or remove.
+3. Locate Athena in the list.
+Clear the check box next to it, and then enable it.
+Then choose Connect both.
+4. Select the buckets you want to access from Amazon QuickSight.
+5. Choose Select to save your S3 buckets.

 ### Visualization 1: Total Amount Transferred
 * Select autograph